Everything About Tri-Merge Credit Reports and How They Work

 • An upfront summary that provides information on the credit applicant in capsule form.

-• A full section on the credit applicant’s financial accounts, focusing on larger accounts like mortgages, credit cards, auto loans, and any types of personal loans.
+• A full section on the credit applicant’s financial accounts, focusing on larger accounts such as mortgages, credit cards, auto loans, and types of personal loans.

-• Data on the applicant’s credit payments history, any open accounts, any history of late or no credit payments, any tax liens or bankruptcies, and the applicant’s credit utilization ratio (i.e., the applicant’s outstanding credit balance divided by the total amount of revolving credit the applicant has available).
+• Data on the applicant’s credit payment history, open accounts, history of late or no credit payments, tax liens, bankruptcies, and credit utilization ratio (i.e., the applicant’s outstanding credit balance divided by the total amount of revolving credit the applicant has available).

 Why Do Personal Loan Lenders Look at Your Tri-Merge Credit Report?